prashal/mp3player/README.md

 # MP3 Player
 Simple MP3 player with playlist and library.
 This project is done as summer project during my graduation.
-It demonstrate the use of Windows Multimedia SDK, Win32 GUI and custom data structure.
+It demonstrates the use of Windows Multimedia SDK, Win32 GUI and custom data structure.

 Compile :